DiogoApostolo/pycol/docs/useCases.md

 | ------------- | ------------- | ------------- | ------------- | ------------- | ------------- | ------------- | ------------- |
 | ONB < 0.3 | -0.009 | -0.0260 | -0.006  | -0.1648 | -0.0493 | -0.0310 |  0.0090 |
 | ONB > 0.7 | 0.1002 | 0.1280  |  0.1245 |   0.0692| 0.1744  |0.1432   | 0.1572  |

+This type of analysis can be done for other measures of the structural family, which if coupled with measures from other families can offer an even more complete picture of the dataset characteristics and aid in the choice of both preprocessing and classification algorithms.

 ## Use Case V: Performance Selection